admixVIE/appladmix/README.md

 At the moment, there are the following modules:
-- Basics in bash and handing of sequencing data ("basics").
+- Basics in bash and handing of sequencing data ("1_basics").
-- VCF files and bcftools; with Challenge ("vcf")
+- VCF files and bcftools; with Challenge ("2_data")
-- Admixtools, f/D-statistics & intro to R ("admixtools")
+- Admixtools, f/D-statistics & intro to R ("3_admixtools")
-- Introgression detection with sstar; with Challenge ("introgression")
+- Introgression detection with sstar; with Challenge ("4_introgression")

+In the near future, the first session (basics in bash) shall be optional (or in preparation), and it will be a requirement for the course to know how to bash.

 Planned modules are:
-- Detection of  Selection
-- Introgression detection with hmmix
 - Explorative data analysis with PCA, clustering and NGStools
 - Handling amd exploring ancient DNA sequencing data
+- Introgression detection with gaia (in development)
 - Simulating data